-24) DDS302 Pre-Clinical Prosthodontics I
+26) BDS302 Pre-Clinical Prosthodontics I

-This is a dental technology course consist of lectures and pre-clinical laboratory practical sessions .
-Terminology, nomenclature, theories, principles, concepts and basic techniques necessary for the construction of complete denture service will be presented.
-The course is designed to prepare the student to understand the biological, esthetic and mechanical aspects of complete dentures treatments.
-Correlation of basic science concepts as related to mechanical and clinical conditions will be stressed.
+The Pre-Clinical Prosthodontics course consists of a theoretical part and pre-clinical laboratory practical sessions.

+Terminology, theories, principles, concepts, and basic techniques necessary for the construction of complete and removable partial dentures will be presented.
+The course is designed to prepare the student to understand the biological, esthetic, and mechanical aspects of complete and removable denture treatments.

+The basic science concepts as related to biomechanical and clinical conditions will be stressed.
+More emphasis will be directed to prepare the students for sound clinical removable prosthodontics.